andrefajardo/schoolAdmin/README.md

+# Academic Project - Fullstack Education

-Small academic project, with a school management theme, for training and studying the MVC model in Java applications.
+## Small academic project, with a school management theme, for training and studying the MVC model in Java applications.